nksz6/nksz6/README.md

 I really enjoy programming!
 I am trying to learn new skills over the summer.

+My favorite language is Java, but I am in the process of "broadening my horizons". 😂

-I am working on projects in Java & learning to use Docker right now.
+I am currently working on a Landscaping Calculator using the PERN Stack!

+Angular is next up on my bucket list.

 <!--
 **nksz6/nksz6* is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.